Exercise is an important part of managing your diabetes. If you are obese or overweight, exercise can help you manage your weight.

 Your Blood Sugar and Exercise

-If you use insulin, ask your provider when you should eat before you exercise.
-Also, find out how to adjust your dose when you exercise.
+If you use insulin, ask your provider when and what you should eat before you exercise.
+Also, find out how to adjust your insulin dose when you exercise.

 Keep a snack nearby that can raise your blood sugar quickly.
 Examples are: